TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now]
-* [Lab]
+* [Lab] - Intro to EarSketch
 *  Associated Reading in EarSketch
-*  Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students
+*  Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 | **Duration**   | **Description** |